Sowaiba-01/ThoraxNet/README.md

 ## Results & Discussion

-ChestAI demonstrates that medical vision-language foundation models (BioMedCLIP) significantly outperform task-specific CNN architectures on chest X-ray multi-label classification when fine-tuned with appropriate regularization.
+ThoraxNet demonstrates that medical vision-language foundation models (BioMedCLIP) significantly outperform task-specific CNN architectures on chest X-ray multi-label classification when fine-tuned with appropriate regularization.
 Key observations:

 - **Cardiomegaly** achieves the highest AUC (0.888) due to its distinct visual morphology
 - **Pneumonia** is the hardest class (AUC 0.695), consistent with literature — its appearance overlaps heavily with Consolidation and Infiltration